 You can increase the white levels of your foliage by selecting those hues and then dragging the saturation right down.

-Infrared photography isn’t a hugely popular medium, but that doesn’t make it any less fascinating.
+Infrared photography isn’t a hugely popular medium, but that doesn’t make it less fascinating.

 It’s an invisible world hidden just outside of our periphery, and an IR camera allows you to cast aside the veil and explore the untapped potential in a new and captivating medium.

-IR filters allow you to dip your toes without spending a lot of money, but for the real magic to happen, an investment in a dedicated IR camera or a conversion will allow you to maximize your IR photography.
+IR filters allow you to dip your toes without spending a lot of money.
+Still, an investment in a dedicated IR camera or a conversion will enable you to maximize your IR photography for the real magic to happen.